-- 1. Successful completion of a 3-semester credit computer fundamentals course is required for the HIT program.
+- 1. Applicants must have successfully completed a minimum of 3 SC of college courses (non-developmental courses) prior to enrollment to the HIT program.
+The computer fundamentals course may fulfill this requirement if completed prior to enrollment in the HIT program.
+Please contact the program for more information. - 2.
+Successful completion of a 3-semester credit computer fundamentals course is required for the HIT program.
 This course must have been taken within seven years of entry into the program.
 The applicant has the choice of: - a.
 Completing a computer fundamentals course prior to enrollment in the HIT program and forwarding a transcript to the CHP Welcome Center. or - b.
 Challenging the course to receive credit by examination.
 The examination must be conducted by the HIT program and completed prior to enrollment in the program.
 Please contact the program for more information on credit by examination. or - c.
-Enrolling in a computer fundamentals course offered by the HIT program during the first semester of enrollment in the program. - 2.
-Applicants must have successfully completed a minimum of 3 SC of college courses (non-developmental courses) prior to enrollment to the HIT program.
-The computer fundamentals course may fulfill this requirement if completed prior to enrollment in the HIT program.
-Please contact the program for more information. - 3.
-Students must complete 35 SC of general education courses prior to entry into the program or as corequisites completed before completion of the HIT program.
-Those 35 SC, along with the 3 SC computer course prerequisite, total 38 SC of coursework to be completed in addition to the HIT curriculum.
-Below is a detailed list of the general education courses and the program prerequisite:
+Enrolling in a computer fundamentals course offered by the HIT program during the first semester of enrollment in the program. - 3.
+Students must complete 35 SC of general education courses either prior to entry into the program or as co-requisites completed before completion of the HIT program.
+Those 35 SC, along with the 3 SC computer course requirement, total 38 SC of coursework to be completed in addition to the HIT curriculum.

 Area/Typical Course Title Minimum Credits

 ENGLISH/COMMUNICATION

-English Composition I 3
+English Composition

-English Composition II 3
+Two-semester sequence of English Composition 6

+Speech Communication

-Speech 3
+Fundamentals of Speech or Speech Communication 3

 MATHEMATICS

-College Algebra 3
+College Algebra (or higher level Mathematics) 3

 SCIENCE

-Anatomy and Physiology 8
+Two-semester sequence of Anatomy and Physiology with laboratory 8

 FINE ARTS/HUMANITIES 6

-Fine Arts (including Architecture, Film, Photography, Music, or Theatre
+Fine Arts (including Architecture, Film, Photography, Music, or Theatre Art) -OR-

-Art) -OR

 Humanities (including Philosophy, Political Science, Literature, or

 Humanities)

 SOCIAL SCIENCES

+History

-American History I or II or National Government 3
+History of the United States or National Government 3

+Sociology

-Sociology 3
+Introduction to Sociology 3

+Psychology

-Psychology 3
+General Psychology 3